Best Concrete Mix For Garage Floor: The Ultimate Guide

 Factor #2: Cement Aggregate Ratio

-To get the right concrete mix for a garage floor, you want the concrete mix to be workable so that it can be placed, but at the same time you want the concrete slab to have the recommended compression strength.
-You have to find the right ratio between the three ingredients.
+To get the right concrete mix for a garage floor, you want the concrete mix to be workable so that it can be placed, but at the same time, you want the concrete slab to have the recommended compression strength.

-For a desired workability, if the cement aggregate ratio can be increased without an increase in the water cement ratio then the concrete mix will result in a higher strength concrete floor.
+For a desired workability, if the cement aggregate ratio can be increased without an increase in the water-cement ratio then the concrete mix will result in a higher-strength concrete floor.

-Actually it is possible to increase the cement aggregate ratio such that the water cement ratio reduces without any adverse effect on workability.
+Actually, it is possible to increase the cement aggregate ratio such that the water-cement ratio reduces without any adverse effect on workability.

 So concrete mix designers have to find the sweet spot for